hph/def/README.md

 def
 ===
-A commandl-line dictionary using Google Dictionary's definitions and (unofficial) JSON API.
+A dictionary look-up program with a command-line interface using Google Dictionary's definitions and (unofficial) JSON API.

 Setup
 -----